Y-CHETHAN/EXP-04-Interfacing-a-16X2-type-LCD-display-to-LPC2148-ARM-7-Microcontroller-/README.md

 Enable(EN): This pin is used to send the enable trigger to LCD.
 After sending the data/cmd, Selecting the data/cmd register, Selecting the Write operation.
 A HIGH-to-LOW pulse has to be send on this enable pin which will latch the info into the LCD register and triggers the LCD to act accordingly.

-<br><br>

 ## Procedure:
 For creation of project on Kiel μ vision 5 Development environment (LPC21 XX/48/38)
 1. Click on the menu Project — New µVision Project creates a new project.
 Select an empty folder and enter the project name, for example Project1.
 It is good practice to use a separate folder for each project.
 2. Next, the dialog Select Device for Target opens.
 ![image](https://user-images.githubusercontent.com/36288975/193398020-d0963a16-4349-4979-87d7-4c9dc11e2346.png)
 Figure -01 Target selection
 Select the device database.
 Default is Software Packs.
 You can have various local device databases, which show up in the drop-down box.
 For legacy devices (Arm7, Arm9), use the Legacy Device Database [no RTE]
 3. Select the device for your application.
 This selection defines essential tool settings such as compiler controls, the memory layout for the linker, and the Flash programming algorithms.
 4. Click OK.
 5. Click on the new file option and save the file using save option with .C extension

 For creating the simulation environment in Proteus suite Starting New Design